tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 run query q1a()
 ```

-If you come from SQL world, think the matched node as a table with table(a) or table(a.attr1, a.attr2...)
+***SQL Interpretation***: If you come from SQL world, think the matched node as a table with table(a) or table(a.attr1, a.attr2...)
 You can group by on the matched node table, just as you group by a table and aggregate in SQL.
 You can do SELECT expressions as usual, with the extension of SELECT a (which means select the graph element a)

 Copy [q1b.gsql](./script/q1b.gsql) to your container.